Trading card

 A trading card (or collectible card) is a small card, usually made out of paperboard or thick paper, which usually contains an image of a certain person, place or thing (fictional or real) and a short description of the picture, along with other text (attacks, statistics, or trivia).
+When traded separately, they are known as singles.
 There is a wide variation of different types of cards.

 Trading cards are traditionally associated with sports (baseball cards are particularly common) but can also include subjects such as Pokémon and other non-sports trading cards.
 These often feature cartoons, comic book characters, television series and film stills.
 In the 1990s, cards designed specifically for playing games became popular enough to develop into a distinct category, collectible card games.
 These games are mostly fantasy-based gameplay.
 Fantasy art cards are a subgenre of trading cards that focus on the artwork.

 History

 Origins

-Trade cards are the ancestors of trading cards.
-Some of the earliest prizes found in retail products were cigarette cards—trade cards advertising the product (not to be confused with trading cards) that were inserted into paper packs of cigarettes as stiffeners to protect the contents.
+Trade cards are the ancestors of cigarette and food (bubble gum) cards.
+Some of the earliest prizes found in retail products were cigarette cards; trade cards were designed to advertise products that were inserted into paper packs of cigarettes as stiffeners to protect the contents.
 Allen and Ginter in the U.S. in 1886, and British company W.D. & H.O.
 Wills in 1888, were the first tobacco companies to print advertisements.
-A couple years later, lithograph pictures on the cards with an encyclopedic variety of topics from nature to war to sports — subjects that appealed to men who smoked - began to surface as well.
+A couple of years later, lithograph pictures on the cards with an encyclopedic variety of topics from nature to war to sports—subjects that appealed to men who smoked—began to surface as well.
 By 1900, there were thousands of tobacco card sets manufactured by 300 different companies.
 Children would stand outside of stores to ask customers who bought cigarettes for the promotional cards.
 Following the success of cigarette cards, trade cards were produced by manufacturers of other products and included in the product or handed to the customer by the store clerk at the time of purchase.
 World War II put an end to cigarette card production due to limited paper resources, and after the war cigarette cards never really made a comeback.
 After that collectors of prizes from retail products took to collecting tea cards in the UK and bubble gum cards in the US.